ludocode/onramp/core/cci/0-omc/README.md

 # Onramp Compiler -- First Stage

 This is the first-stage compiler.
-It is implemented in [Onramp Compound Assembly](../../../docs/assembly.md) and compiles [Onramp Minimal C (omC)](../../../docs/minimal-c.md).
+It is implemented in compound [Onramp Assembly](../../../docs/assembly.md) and compiles [Onramp Minimal C (omC)](../../../docs/minimal-c.md).